ekpoitoro1/project-_report/README.md

 # Data Analysis and Visualization

 ## Key Performance Index (KPI)
-The KPI for this analysis is shown in the table below
+The table below shows the KPI in this analysis

 | KPI | Value|
 | :---: | :---: |